Jeraldyne Blunden: Faculty

-Blunden died on November 22, 1999, at age 58.
-She left behind a legacy of an innovative dance company already receiving national and international recognition.
-Jennifer Dunning from the New York Times described Blunden's legacy as a beloved leader in the dance world, stating, "That no-nonsense approach to life was mixed with steely determination, a great personal warmth and humor and an unsentimental humanity that made her a much-loved figure on the national dance scene."
-Her legacy is still carried on today by her daughter Debbie Blunden-Diggs and granddaughters Alexis Diggs and Lyndsey Diggs.
-DCDC is now run by Debbie, her daughter, and DCDC2 is run by Shonna Hickman-Matlock.
-Her granddaughter Alexis is taking classes at Jeraldyne's School of Dance to hopefully take over DCDC, or her older sister Lyndsey Diggs may.

-Recognition
+Recognition and awards

-Blunden's achievement has been recognized both in Dayton and throughout the nation.
+Blunden's work was recognized both in Dayton and nationally.
 She received honorary doctorate degrees from the University of Dayton and Wright State University, as well as prestigious awards including the MacArthur "Genius" Fellowship Award, the Dance/USA 2000 Honors Award, the Katherine Dunham Award, the Dance Magazine Award, The National Black Arts Festival's Lifetime Achievement Award, Dance Women Living Legend Honors, and the Regional Dance America Northeast Award.